 Communicate with your team

 The success of every business lies in productive communication.
-An ideal workspace would be the one where communication can be friendly and professional at the same time.
+A perfect workspace would be one where at the same time communication could be friendly and professional.
 Let your team know that you care about them, their career, and their future.
 Learn what their goals are and keep them motivated and engaged by helping them to reach those goals.

 Define tasks and their priority

 One of the biggest challenges for leaders is to prioritize tasks.
-You should consult with your team in order to finish tasks at a given time.
+To complete tasks at a given time, you should consult to your team.
 Listen to them, let them express their opinion also.
 After defining all the task and goals that need to be achieved in a specific time, everybody can start doing their tasks.
 Otherwise, as the research says, people just waste time.

 Allow people to participate more

-When you’re having your daily/weekly meetings, allow your team members to talk.
+Allow your team members to speak when you have your daily/weekly meetings.
 They will feel empowered by the opportunity to suggest new ideas.
 So, listen to their ideas, solution, and approaches because you will be amazed at how they can create brilliant ideas.
 And just because their approaches might seem different than yours, doesn’t mean they are wrong.

 Train your team

 By training your team you are helping both your company and your team to step up in their career and become knowledgeable about the latest technologies or whatever the training program is about.
 By investing in your team and giving them the opportunity to learn new skills, you are getting even more valuable people.
-So, help them develop and be more successful through training programs.
+So, through training programs, help them grow and be more successful.

 Picture 2.
 Training your team is vital for performance